taataa/tapspace/docs/api/v2/index.md

   - a [Viewport](#tapspacecomponentsviewport), reference to the viewport

 The space has zero size.
-TODO where to capture input, in view or space?

 <p style="margin-bottom: 0"><strong>Contents:</strong></p>